 In a polysomnography, you’re connected to sensors and observed overnight to record the following information:

 - Brain waves

 Where Can I Find Out More About Snoring?

 Awareness days and months are also a brilliant way for respected organisations to generate awareness of topics that affect a large number of people.
 National Stop Snoring Week is held in April each year and promotes awareness of the fact that nobody needs to suffer as a result of snoring as it is a condition that can be treated.
 Keep an eye out for increased literature on the topic of snoring around this time of year along with special offers on snoring aids or sleep studies by the professional institutes that work to aid snoring.

-We hope this article has given you plenty of tips for how to stop snoring and a wider understanding of why we snore in the first place and how to identify the best kind of treatment for you based on what type of snorer you are.
-Whether you’re living with a long sufferent partner that wants your snoring dealt with or you have identified that you’d like to tackle snoring for health reasons, there are plenty of things that you can do to ensure going to bed isn’t a noisy nightmare.
+We hope this article has given you plenty of tips for stopping snoring and a wider understanding of why we snore in the first place and how to identify the best kind of treatment for you based on what type of snorer you are.
+Whether you’re living with a long-suffering partner that wants your snoring dealt with or you have identified that you’d like to tackle snoring for health reasons, there are plenty of things that you can do to ensure going to bed isn’t a noisy nightmare.